CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 17. On the **Compliance policy settings** page, next to **Mark devices with no compliance policy assigned as**, select **Not Compliant** and then select **Save**.

-    > This setting will ensure that any device that does not have a compliance policy assigned will be set to **Not compliant**.
+    > **Note**: This setting ensures that any device without an assigned compliance policy is marked as Not compliant.
+If Intune displays any errors while applying this setting, you may safely ignore them and proceed with the next tasks.

 **Results**: After completing this exercise, you will have successfully configured a compliance policy.